w3f/polkadot-wiki/docs/learn/learn-guides-identity.md

 ## Clearing and Killing an Identity

 !!!info
-    Visit the section "Clear an Identity" on [this support article](how-to/set-clear-identity.md) for guidelines about clearing identities.
+    Visit the section "Clear an Identity" on [this article](how-to/set-clear-identity.md) for guidelines about clearing identities.

 **Clearing:** Users can clear their identity information and have their deposit returned.
 Clearing an identity also clears all sub accounts and returns their deposits.